-Ashley, somewhat frightened, just kept her mouth shut and decided to let her friend continue.
+Ashley, somewhat frightened and excited at the same time, just kept her mouth shut and decided to let her friend continue.

 Meryl, flush with embarrassment and sensing Ashley’s feelings sharply said “Stop!
 Please, I am not that!
 Well... yes, I am something like that.
 Let me explain.”

 “You have nothing at all to fear from me, please!
 I never kill.
 And, I do not need much blood.”
-Blushing a deep rose red, she continued, “It’s not the blood itself I need - it’s the gift of life from it.
+Blushing a deep rose red, she continued lowering her eyes, “It’s not the blood itself I need - it’s a gift of life, the blood is just the medium.
 That is different from how you are thinking of what the word ‘vampire’ is.”